Follow us on

 These mesenchymal stem cells (MSCs) can be taken from either bone marrow or fat (adipose) tissue, and either of these techniques can be performed in the office.
 After the cells are collected, the components that are not beneficial to healing are filtered out, and the beneficial cells are then injected into an injured area with the goal of reducing pain and improving function.

-All autologous cellular based procedures using the patient’s own cells, and are done with minimal manipulation of the cells, with protocol that are compliant with published FDA guidelines.
+All autologous cellular based procedures using the patient’s own cells, and are done with minimal manipulation of the cells, with protocol that are compliant with published FDA guidelines (disclaimer: cell-based procedures used in orthopedics are done so off-label).
 The procedures are performed as a same-day procedure, with cells being harvested, isolated and injected within a period of a few hours.

 HOW DO CELLULAR BASED TREATMENTS WORK?